top of page

 Still, with a little creativity and planning, it’s possible to stick to (or even come under) that budget, all while having a great holiday season.

-2. Set a Kid Budget: We still want the little ones to feel spoiled, but we set a strict budget for each child.
+2. Set a Budget for Kid Gifts: We still want the little ones to feel spoiled, but we set a strict budget for each child.
 It keeps us from going overboard and lets everyone know what to expect.

 These are just a couple of ways we cut down on costs without sacrificing the holiday spirit.
 Plus, it’s a good conversation starter—everyone’s on the same page and has input on the budget, which makes it a little easier to stick to.